lynnfaraday/aresmush.com/_root/handles/index.md

 You decide which characters are linked.
 Don't want anyone knowing you're playing on KinkyMUSH?
 Just don't link that character to your handle.

-> As of right now, all linked characters are publicly visible.
+> All linked characters are publicly visible.
 Think of them them as cross-game public alts.
 All friendships are also publicly visible, like on Facebook.

 ## How do I link characters?